pmndrs/its-fine/README.md

 // Traverses through the Fiber tree, returns the current node when `true` is passed via selector const parentDiv: Fiber<HTMLDivElement> | undefined = traverseFiber<HTMLDivElement>(
-  // A fiber from a composite component from `useFiber` or internally in react-reconciler fiber as Fiber<null>, ascending,
+  // A composite component Fiber from `useFiber` or a Fiber handle from a reconciler fiber as Fiber<null>, ascending,
   // A Fiber node selector, returns the first <div /> element in JSX